EmbarkStudios/skyhook/README.md

   </tr>
  </table>

-The current mainline version is for Python 3.5 and up.
-There is an older version that is compatible with Python 2.7.x on the `python2` branch.
+The current mainline version is for Python 3.6 and up.

 SkyHook consist of 2 parts that can, but don’t have to, work together.
 There’s a client and a server.
 The server is just a very simple HTTP server that takes JSON requests.
 It parses those requests and tries to execute what was in them.
 The client just makes a a POST request to the server with a JSON payload.
 This is why you can basically use anything that’s able to do so as a client.
 Could be in a language other than Python, or even just webpage or mobile application.